Netvent/storyly-sdk/react-native/storyly-react-native/README.md

 This attribute changes the border color of the story item icon.
 The border consists of color gradients.
 At least 2 colors must be defined in order to use this attribute.
 If a single color is requested,  two same color code can be used.
 #### ***Story Item Progress Bar Color (Two Colors):***
-You need to set `storylyItemProgressBarColor: arrayOf(string)` parameter.
+You need to set `storyItemProgressBarColor: arrayOf(string)` parameter.
 Default Sample:

 ![Default Group Text](https://github.com/Netvent/storyly-mobile/blob/master/readme_images/si_progressbar.png)